What Causes Lower Back Pain. How Do We Overcome It and How Do We Keep Our Backs Healthy?

-Low Back Pain (LBP) has been described as the most common, most costly and disabling musculoskeletal condition.
-Since World War 2, a dramatic increase in LBP disability has been observed, at a rate disproportionate to all other health conditions.
+Low Back Pain has been described as the most common, most costly and disabling musculoskeletal condition.
+Since World War 2, a dramatic increase in Lower Back Pain disability has been observed, at a rate disproportionate to all other health conditions.
 In New Zealand, this is reflected by the numbers of, and on-going costs of around $300 million a year and time off work.

 Before we go any further, ‘Back Care’ needs to be defined.
 For the purposes of this article, when the term Back Care is used, it is referring to the lower back region.
 It is of course possible to get pain in your middle and upper back regions too.

-Now, I’m sure you have either had back pain or known someone close to you who has suffered from back pain at some time.
+Now, I’m sure you have either had back pain or known someone close to you who has suffered from back pain or sciatica at some time.

 There are many different types of Back Pain and their causes can be complex.